Yaseen Abdalla: 2023–2024

 Abdalla placed 4th in the SEC Championships, with a time of 22:47.50 in the 8k.
 He also helped the Volunteers to a first place NCAA Regional Championship with a third-place finish.

 At the 2024 Indoor SEC Championships, he ran a 7:52.32 in the 3,000m to collect another silver medal in the event.
 He concluded the season with a 12th-place finish at the NCAA Championships.

 At the 2024 Outdoor SEC Championships, he ran the 10k in 29:58.93, placing third.
 He also competed in the 5k at the NCAA Championships.

 In July, after joining the transfer portal, Abdalla announced his commitment to the University of Arkansas Razorbacks.

 In July 2024, the Sudan Olympic Committee announced that Abdalla would be representing the country in the 2024 Olympic Marathon.
 This is notable, as he had no official time on record, meaning the Olympic marathon was his debut at the distance.
 At the Olympic Games, Abdalla placed 33rd with a time of 2:11:41, setting a new Sudanese National Record.

-In November 2024, Abdalla placed fifth in the SEC championships, running 22:20.2 across 8K, helping Arkansas to a Mens team title.
-At the 2024 NCAA Cross Country Championships, Abdalla placed fourth individually running a 28:41.5 10K, leading Arkansas to a third place team finish.
+In November 2024, Abdalla placed fifth in the SEC championships, running 22:20.2 across 8K, helping Arkansas to a Men's team title.
+At the 2024 NCAA Cross Country Championships, Abdalla placed fourth individually running a 28:41.5 10K, leading Arkansas to a third-place team finish.

-On December 7, 2024 in Boston, Abdalla ran 7:34.17 in the short track 3000 meters, behind Ethan Strand's new collegiate record of 7:30.15.
+On December 7, 2024, in Boston, Abdalla ran 7:34.17 in the short track 3000 meters, behind Ethan Strand's new collegiate record of 7:30.15.
 Abdalla was more than two seconds under Drew Bosley's previous collegiate record of 7:36.42.
 He also ran 13:22.29 in the 5000 meters at the same meeting.